Please see the Message from Chancellor Martin (March 11, 2020) regarding Danforth and Medical Campus classes shifting to online instruction.

 Many instructors routinely post a copy of their slides as a file for students to access after in-person course meetings.
 This also likely does not present any new issues after online course meetings, as long as the files are restricted in access.

 In-lecture use of audio or video: For using audio or video in class instruction, the differences between online and in-person teaching can be a bit more complex.
 Playing audio or video off of physical media (e.g. DVD, CD, etc.) during an in-person class session is legal for university teaching under a provision of copyright law (§110(1), the “face-to-face teaching” exception).
 However, that exemption does not cover playing the same media online.

 If you limit audio and video use for your course to very brief clips, you may be able to include those in lecture recordings or live-casts under the copyright provision called fair use.
 For media use longer than brief clips, you may need to have students independently access the content outside of your lecture videos.
-The Fair Use Analysis Worksheet may provide a framework for thinking through the factors.
+The Fair Use Analysis Worksheet (PDF) may provide a framework for thinking through the factors.

 Some further options are outlined below.

 If you decide to post new course videos, the most important consideration is that you control the level of access.
 There may be some practical differences in outcomes depending on which platform you use to post new course videos, whether Canvas, Kaltura, Wowza, Ares, Box, or other third-party platforms.
 You can post video to YouTube and the same basic legal provisions apply, but it’s more likely that videos posted on YouTube may encounter some automated copyright enforcement, such as a takedown notice, or disabling of included audio or video content.
 Here are resources for using video media: